osvik/eleventy-boilerplate-2024/README.md

 npm run build:github
 ```

-### Build for production
+### How to build for production

+1. Ensure that [_data/site.js](_data/site.js) is properly configured.

-Build the site with the production urls, also in the docs folder.
+2. Build the site with the production urls, also in the docs folder by running this command:
 ```bash
 npm run build:prod
 ```

-Make sure you deploy the assets folder
+3. Deploy the assets folder to be accessed publically.

 ## Translate

-Practically all language text is in the folder json file, like for example `es.json`.
+Practically all language texts are in the folder json file, like for example `es.json`.
+For more than one language duplicate `es.json`.

 ## Notes